openhab/openhab-addons/bundles/org.openhab.binding.govee/README.md

 ## Firewall

 Govee devices communicate via multicast and unicast messages over the LAN.
-So you must ensure that any firewall on your OpenHAB server is configured to pass the following traffic:
+So you must ensure that any firewall on your openHAB server is configured to pass the following traffic:

 - Multicast UDP on 239.255.255.250 port 4001
 - Incoming unicast UDP on port 4002